In IT, even if we are in the technical specializations, we will end up writing a document that supports the technical work.

 I have come to realize through bad experiences that Microsoft Word’s functionality in picking up spelling errors is immaculate but fails in its grammar capabilities.
 It does not identify mistakes pertaining to usage of articles in sentences, and conjugations (has and have).

 I generally proofread my articles and documents that I intend to publish to the audience.
+I recommend that anyone in writing industry needs to accept custom assignment help from time to time.
 I was racing against timelines sometime back and forgot to proofread some of the documents and the results were tormenting.
 I had made some grammatical errors that are generally passable, but not to the main stakeholder who intended to make it an official record.

 Long story short, I regretted submitting a document that was half baked.
 It was my dutiful responsibility to re-read and correct grammar and readability issues.